hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 _For a monorepo_

-This workspace will be triggered by changes in any of the specified directories: `/networking`, `/modules`, or `/vendor`.
+A run will be triggered in this workspace when changes are detected in any of the specified directories: `/networking`, `/modules`, or `/vendor`.

 ```json
 {